The-G-Man-Half-Life/practice3-object-oriented-programming-java/docs/README.md

   Takes care of adding a column full of ones that can be used with the original matrix so after the normal equation is done it can return the bias.
   - *mean*
-  Takes care of callculating the average of the true values of Y.
+  Takes care of calculating the average of the true values of Y.

+### tests

+- **LinearRegressionTest.java**
+  This is the model that takes care of gathering all the methods and required data to execute the linear regression model
+  - *LinearRegressionTest*
+  Takes care of gathering everything from the other models such as values, methods, files etc...
+So output test can print the results.
+  - *outputTest*
+  This method takes care of printing all the results obtained from the test.

 #### Examples of the outputs of the multiple linear regression test: